y3nly/UmatoMusume/README.md

 A Windows desktop application that assists players of Umamusume Pretty Derby by providing a real-time event tracker and choice assistant through OCR (Optical Character Recognition) technology.

+# Disclaimer

+I can't guarantee you that using this tool will not get your account banned.
+This application interacts with the game through screen capture and OCR, which may violate Cygames' Terms of Service.
+Use it at your own risk.

 ## Features

 ### Game Window Tracking